October 30, 2025 (3mo ago) — last updated January 24, 2026 (19d ago)

 Infographic about how to track billable hours

-The key takeaway: If you're tracking time but it isn't actually improving your profitability or efficiency, your method is likely the problem.
+The key takeaway: If tracking isn’t improving profitability or efficiency, the method is likely the problem.

 Stepping Up to Integrated Software